Multiplayer online battle arena: Origins

-The PC version of Future Cop: LAPD was a game that met the criteria of an online arena video game, unlike Herzog Zwei, as it allowed for online competitive play.

-In the same year, computer game company Blizzard Entertainment released its best-selling real-time strategy game StarCraft (1998) with a suite of game editing tools called StarEdit.
+In the same year, Blizzard Entertainment released its best-selling real-time strategy game StarCraft (1998) with a suite of game editing tools called StarEdit.
 These tools allowed players to design and create custom maps with non-standard rules and gameplay.
 A modder known as Aeon64 made a custom map named Aeon of Strife (AoS) that became popular.
 Some of the key features introduced in AoS became the foundation of the newborn genre.

 In the Aeon of Strife map, players controlled a single powerful hero unit fighting along three lanes which were protected by defensive towers.
 The terrain outside these lanes was nearly vacant.
-In early versions of the game, hero units didn't have any particular special abilities.
+In early versions of the game, hero units did not have any particular special abilities.
 Instead, players spent gold on weapon and armor upgrades.

-It was rumored that the modder was attempting to create gameplay similar to that of Future Cop: LAPDs Precinct Assault mode.

 Establishing the genre: 2000s

 In 2002, Blizzard released Warcraft III: Reign of Chaos (WC3), with the accompanying Warcraft III World Editor.
 Both the multiplayer online battle arena and tower defense subgenres took substantive shape within the WC3 modding community.
 A modder named Eul began converting Aeon of Strife into the Warcraft III engine, calling the map Defense of the Ancients (DotA).
 Eul substantially improved the complexity of play from the original Aeon of Strife mod.
 Shortly after creating the custom DotA map, Eul left the modding scene.
 With no clear successor, Warcraft III modders created a variety of maps based on DotA and featuring different heroes.
 In 2003, after the release of WarCraft III: The Frozen Throne, a map creator named Meian created a DotA variant closely modeled on Eul's map, but combining heroes from the many other versions of DotA that existed at the time.
 Called DotA: Allstars, it was inherited after a few months by a modder called Steve "Guinsoo" Feak, and under his guidance it became the dominant map of the genre.
 After more than a year of maintaining the DotA: Allstars map, with the impending release of an update that significantly changed the map layout, Guinsoo left the development to his adjutant Neichus in the year 2005.
 After some weeks of development and some versions released, the latter turned over responsibility to a modder named IceFrog, who initiated large changes to the mechanics that deepened its complexity and capacity for innovative gameplay.
 The changes conducted by IceFrog were well-received and the number of users on the Dota: Allstars forum is thought to have peaked at over one million.
-DotA is largely attributed to being the most significant inspiration for the multiplayer online battle arena (MOBA) video game genre in the years to come.
+DotA is widely regarded as the most significant influence on the MOBA genre, shaping its core mechanics and inspiring the development of numerous titles in the years to come.